sonalika-roy/azure-docs/articles/event-grid/event-grid-dotnet-get-started-with-pull-delivery.md

 4. Write a .NET console application to send a set of messages to the topic
 5. Write a .NET console application to receive those messages from the topic.

-> [!NOTE]
-> This quick start provides step-by-step instructions to implement a simple scenario of sending a batch of messages to a Service Bus queue and then receiving them.
-For an overview of the .NET client library, see [Azure Service Bus client library for .NET](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/servicebus/Azure.Messaging.ServiceBus/README.md).
-For more samples, see [Service Bus .NET samples on GitHub](https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/servicebus/Azure.Messaging.ServiceBus/samples).

 >[!Important]
 > Namespaces, namespace topics, and event subscriptions associated to namespace topics are iniatially available in the following regions: